Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise3.md

 # Exercise 3: Integrating AI Search with Copilot Studio

+### Estimated Duration: 1 Hour 30 Minutes

 ## Overview

 In this exercise, you will integrate AI Search with Copilot Studio to enhance your AI-powered workflows.
 You will create an agent, improve query processing with custom topics, and test and optimize the Retrieval-Augmented Generation (RAG) pipeline.
 This hands-on experience will help you use AI Search to better manage and retrieve information from various data sources, making your applications smarter and more efficient.

+## Objectives

+- Creating and Configuring an AI Agent

+- Enhancing Query Processing with Custom Topics

+- Testing and Optimizing the RAG Pipeline

 ### Task 1: Creating and Configuring an AI Agent